snowem/snowem/README.md

 Snowem is a lightweight live streaming server, based on webrtc technology.
-Basically, a video stream is identified by a channel id - an integer.
-Snowem has three built-in subsystems, which are designed for developers to easily integrate video streams into their applictions.
+Snowem has three built-in subsystems.

  * `RESTful Web Service` is used for channel management.
  * `Websocket Sevrer` plays a role of signaling service in WebRTC stack.